-A range of creative/holistic activities for individuals and groups.
-This has evolved and changed over the years and is always changing so if you have an idea or are interested let us know and it may be possible in the future.
+A range of creative/well-being activities for individuals and groups.
+This has evolved and changed over the years and is always changing.
+If you have an idea, we are open to suggestions, let us know and it may be possible in the future.

 At the moment we have:

 Beginner Ukulele Classes Resident Band: 4 Strings and the Truth

 Yoga: Simply Yoga Ireland

 One day/weekend Workshops for adults

 These workshops offer a range of activities that seek to explore the creative essence.
 This might be through movement, drama, music, meditation and many other activities.
 While processes/techniques vary they work towards bringing about awareness of potential and the opportunity to expand into that potential.
 Facilitators are experienced and highly skillful in their specialised areas.
 The setting offers a relaxed atmosphere that participants regularly comment on finding peaceful and uplifting.

 While these days are adapted to the needs of the group they always have creativity at the core.

 These range from team building, goal setting, coping with change in changing times and creative evaluation.
 These workshops are growing in popularity at this time of possibility and change.
 They assist in finding new ways forward for groups where other methods have fallen short.
 Links are made from the creative work to the workplace so that insights, understanding and agreements go back to the workplace.
 Staff days are facilitated by the centre director Mary Pat Moloney, other skills can be added where it is helpful.